Validating with a Raspberry Pi: Guide

 1. Download Raspberry Pi Imager

-Raspberry Pi Imager is a new imaging utility that makes it simple to manage your microSD card with Raspbian (the free Pi operating system based on Debian).
+Raspberry Pi Imager is an imaging utility that makes it simple to manage your microSD card with Raspberry Pi OS (the free Pi operating system based on Debian, previously called Raspbian).

 You can find the download link for your operating system here: Windows, macOS, Ubuntu.